 Brook Wilkinson, Editor

-Brook’s work as a travel writer has taken her all over the globe: She’s bought a car in an Australian outback pub, had a baby named after her in the Peruvian Amazon, and been medevacked out of the Serengeti in Tanzania.
-Formerly an editor at Condé Nast Traveler, Brook holds a degree in sociology from Harvard University.
+Brook’s work as a travel writer and former Condé Nast Traveler editor has taken her all over the globe: She’s bought a car in an Australian outback pub, had a baby named after her in the Peruvian Amazon, and been medevacked out of the Serengeti in Tanzania.
+Brook has been testing travel planners alongside Wendy–through both interviews and firsthand experience–since 2002, and has personally met nearly every Trusted Travel Expert on our WOW List.

 Favorite WOW Travel Moment: Standing above the clouds at the summit of Mt.
 Kilimanjaro.